HomeEduFest 2026

 Our first Keynote, James Norman, Department of Architecture & Civil Engineering, University of Bath will talk us through Sharing is caring – how sharing our practice enables us all to be better teacher.
 James is an educator, engineer, designer, thought leader and practitioner in the field of sustainable and regenerative design.
 He has published 6 books including the Regenerative Structural Engineer and Micro Record Label.
 He is an award-winning educator (National Teaching Fellowship 2020) and excellent communicator, who enjoys presenting in unconventional ways.

-Followed by a keynote from Rushana on Visibility and Personal Brand for Career Development.
+This was followed by a keynote from Rushana on Visibility and Personal Brand for Career Development.
 Dr Rushana Khusainova is a Senior Lecturer in Marketing and Education Lead at the University of Bristol Business School, and co-chair of the Business Education Research and Scholarship (BERS) Network.
 She is also a Senior Fellow of the Higher Education Academy.

 Rushana is passionate about shaping the future of business education through regenerative business, the ethical use of artificial intelligence (AI), and the development of a thriving culture of Scholarship of Teaching and Learning (SoTL).